GitHub

 Override

-Add the mc-override label to your pull request to bypass MC Prevent.
+Add the mc-override label to a PR to bypass the CI Agent.

 FAQ